A new Collector app is available. For help with the new app, see Capture.

 If you have many feature types to choose from, use the filter at the top of the panel to find the type you are creating.

 You can only collect feature types that are visible on the map.
 There are two things to check when a feature you expect to collect is not available to collect: the feature's layer visibility and the map scale.
 Use the Layers tool to change layer visibility.
-The Layers tool is in the Overflow menu.
+Expand the toolbar by selecting More to access the Layers tool.
 Zoom in or out on the map to change the current scale.

 The Attributes list displays, showing an intelligent data entry form specific to your data.
 The map is centered on your location.
 If collecting a point feature, the new feature's location is created from your current location.
 If collecting a line or polyline feature, you'll have to provide the feature's shape.